-To book Janet Street Porter CBE please contact a JLA agent.
+To book Janet Street Porter CBE please contact your JLA Agent.

 Janet made her name as a young ground-breaking journalist, TV producer and presenter.
 She has been credited with inventing youth television – but she’s also served as President of the Ramblers Association.
 On screen and on the page she’s covered everything from architecture to food, education to driving a taxi.
 After dinner Janet explains why she refused to give in to pressure to make fiddly food on Masterchef, her unique management style, and why she was picked to go into the jungle.